Share this Post

 Single or as a Couple?

-So should an Investment Policy Statement apply to one person only or to a couple?
+In a marriage or committed relationship, should an Investment Policy Statement apply to each person individually or to the couple collectively?

 If each person in the relationship operates financially independently and finances are not combined, then data would be entered as individuals.

 If it’s a hybrid situation then it likely warrants a conversation between partners or with a financial advisor to see what approach makes the most sense.

 Even if the data is entered as a couple, I still like to assign portfolio composition individually so that each person’s preferences are honored.
 If one person is comfortable with volatility and the other is not but all the accounts are tilted aggressively, that is likely to cause stress for one partner.
 Since IRAs (the most common account type) are individual accounts, each person gets to honor their preferences.

 What about joint accounts?
 I generally choose an investment mix that fits into the ranges of both partners or sometimes even set up two joint accounts so we can use both to honor each partner’s risk tilt.

 So how necessary is an Investment Policy Statement?
 While it’s not mission-critical, it does provide a valuable framework that can make larger impacts as time goes on.
 In serving the purpose of creating guidelines for both you and your financial advisor for investing, I would not underestimate the value it can have.